 The Magic is only driven on one side of the z-axis.
-So you should make sure that everything is set correctly when assembling.
-Even with only one driven z-axis, the Magic printed really well in my test.
+Therefore, make sure that everything is set correctly when assembling.
+Still, even with only one driven z-axis, the Magic printed really well in my test.

 I will look around for an updated Marlin firmware the days.
 The printer has been on the market for a few days.
 Something should be found there.

-Since the 3D printers have a modular structure, there are many nooks and crannies that could be optimized and retrofitted.
-Conversely, this also means a significantly more expensive printer.
-For example, you get 2 extra driven Z-axes, optical end stops, quieter drivers, quieter fans, faster heating beds and much more.
+Since 3D printers have a modular structure, there are many parts that could be optimized and retrofitted.
+However, this also means a significantly more expensive printer.
+For example, you can get 2 extra driven Z-axes, optical end stops, quieter drivers, quieter fans, faster heating beds and much more.
 But that is not the purpose of this printer.

 However, if you have some experience in 3D printing, or are planning on staying in the hobby for long, get something bigger.
 Of course, this will mean spending a little more money.
 Here, we would recommend a model from Anycubic, Tevo or Creality.

 AVAILABLE ON AMAZON